Date: Monday, 10 November 2025; 24th Annual Day.

 In November 2001, the 31st Session of the UNESCO General Conference officially proclaimed 10 November of each year World Science Day for Peace and Development (UNESCO31/Resolution 20).

-Since 2002, the World Science Day for Peace and Development has generated many projects, programs and funding for science around the world.
+Since 2002, the World Science Day for Peace and Development has generated many projects, programs, and funding for science worldwide.
 It has also helped foster cooperation between scientists living in different regions.

-Individuals, institutions, and organizations around the world are highly encouraged to organize a range of events or activities, such as conferences, lectures, seminars, group discussions and social media campaigns, on the Day to promote public awareness of the role and importance of science.
+Individuals, institutions, and organizations worldwide are highly encouraged to organize a range of events or activities on the day to promote public awareness of the role and importance of science, such as conferences, lectures, seminars, group discussions, and social media campaigns.

-Each year a specific theme is selected by the UN as the focus of celebration.
+Each year, the United Nations selects a specific theme as the focus of the celebration.

 Annual theme in recent years: